 About Me

 Hi!
-My name is Betel Trephan, but I go by Betty.
-I was born in Ethiopia, raised in Boston, and have lived in cities like Philadelphia and San Jose.
-Now, I call San Francisco home, where I live with my husband and our dog.
+My name is Betty Trephan, and I'm a proud San Franciscan with an international background—I was born in Ethiopia and raised in Boston.
+I've moved around a bit, calling places like Philadelphia, PA, and Summerville, SC, home before settling here with my husband and our dog.
 I'm the middle of three sisters and the daughter of an Ethiopian national hero—a world marathon record holder who is also my greatest inspiration.
-And if you're into personality assements, I test as an INFJ on the Myers-Briggs and 4w3 on the Enneagram, lol.
+And if you're into personality assessments, I test as an INFJ on the Myers-Briggs and 4w3 on the Enneagram, lol.

 I earned a B.A. in Architecture with a minor in Sociology from Lehigh University.
 However, during the final months of my senior year, I felt a strong pull to explore a different career path after graduation.
 Over the next few years, I worked at nonprofit organizations serving teens and college students before deciding to return to school for an M.S.Ed. in Higher Education at the University of Pennsylvania.